LukeShortCloud/rootpages/src/virtualization/openstack.rst

 **Overcloud Nodes**

 -  Install CentOS or RHEL.
+-  Configure the nodes to have an IP address on the Undercloud provisioning network (192.168.24.0/24 by default)

+   -  Alternatively, follow `this guide <https://access.redhat.com/documentation/en-us/red_hat_openstack_platform/13/html-single/director_installation_and_usage/index#sect-Using_a_Separate_Network_for_Overcloud_Nodes>`__ to allow the nodes to access a routable public hostname for the Undercloud secured by SSL/TLS.
+This avoids the requirement of having access to the provisioning interface/network of the Undercloud.

 -  Create a ``stack`` user.
 Add the ``stack`` user's SSH key from the Undercloud to allow access during deployment.
 -  Enable the RDO or RHOSP repositories.
 -  Install the Heat user agent.